 While in battle, SEALs use a 4X4 rhythm.
 Breathe to a count of four, exhale to a count of four.
 No need to hold the air in.
 Use this breathing pattern when under direct duress.
 The deep slow breathing keeps your heart rate low.
 In this way, adrenaline levels stay low which keeps your mind sharp and prevents hands from shaking.

 To start, go easy.
-Start by breathing in for a 3 count, hold for free, exhale for a 3 count.
+Start by breathing in for a 3 count, hold for three, exhale for a 3 count.
 Do this for 30 seconds to a minute.

 Don’t let your mind turn to its primal state and rob you of your ability to think.
 Take long deep breaths, slow your heart down, and regain your ability to think under duress.